 Wildcats Open Season with 2-0 Victory over Coastal Carolina; UK defense posts third-straight shutout in season opener

-Entering his fifth season, UK head women's soccer coach Jon Lipsitz has continued to develop the culture it takes to build a championship program from the ground up.
+Entering his sixth season, UK head women's soccer coach Jon Lipsitz has continued to develop the culture it takes to build a championship program from the ground up.
 In doing so, fans have had an opportunity to see the team grow right before their very eyes as the program begins its inagural year at the Wendell and Vickie Bell Soccer Complex.

-The Wildcats continued to set program records, and earn all-conference awards as Arin Gilliland was placed on the All-SEC First Team in 2013, with freshman Zoe Swift earning All-Freshman Team honors, and Stuart Pope along with junior Cara Ledman making the All-SEC Freshman Team in 2012.
+The Wildcats continue to set program records, and earn all-conference awards as Arin Gilliland was placed on the All-SEC First Team in 2013, with freshman Zoe Swift earning All-Freshman Team honors, and Stuart Pope along with junior Cara Ledman making the All-SEC Second Team.

 In his four seasons at Charlotte, he guided the 49ers to 34 A-10 wins with a Carolinas' Cup title, three A-10 regular season titles, two A-10 Tournament titles and two NCAA Tournament appearances.
 The 49ers' success on the field during Lipsitz's tenure translated into recruiting success, as well.